-• Mind Your Language: On Novices' Interactions with Error Messages macro built-in

-This paper reports on a series of studies that explore beginning students' interactions with the vocabulary and source-expression highlighting in DrRacket.
+Mind Your Language: On Novices' Interactions with Error Messages This paper reports on a series of studies that explore beginning students' interactions with the vocabulary and source-expression highlighting in DrRacket.
 Our findings demonstrate that the error message DrRacket's old error messages significantly failed to convey information accurately to students.